mariliahoshino/Protocol_CAN/README.md

 For this need change the example to the attached file

-For your car is necessary know the libray for length and data to sent
+For your car/machine is necessary know the libray for length and data to sent

 After I change the file for sender the interesting signal